top of page

 We mapped every step.
 We timed every task.
 And then we noticed something odd.

-Handlers were spending 30% of their time on work that added zero value to customers.
+Handlers were spending significant amounts of time on work that added zero value to customers.

 The Breakthrough: It Wasn't Waste.
 It Was Failure Demand.